-- The embedded code for a parse method call has changed. - At least one of the files that the object depends on does not exist or has a different size or a different modification or change timestamp.
+- The object's configuration has changed. - The embedded code for a parse method call has changed. - At least one of the files that the object depends on does not exist or has a different size or a different modification or change timestamp.